 Kirsten Rohde is Professor of Behavioral Economics at Erasmus School of Economics (ESE), fellow of the Tinbergen Institute, and member of ERIM (Erasmus Research Institute in Management).
 She is an expert on intertemporal choice, a field of decision theory that analyses the tradeoffs people make between the present and the future.
 Intertemporal choice plays an important role in health behavior and prevention.
 Other research interests include concerns for equality and social preferences, and decisions under risk.
 Kirsten is associate editor at the Journal of Economic Behavior & Organization.
 She teaches in the Bachelor Program Economics and Business Economics and in the Master Specialization Behavioral Economics at ESE.

-Read more about the leader of this Action Line, Hans Kippersluis.
+Read more about the leaders of this Action Line, Georg Granic and Joost Oude Groeniger.

 Read more about the postdoctoral researchers of the Action Line 'Prevention'.